sandipsahoo2k2/my/articles/engineering/ds/max_subarray_sum.md

 Its very very simple, in this approach use a running sum and in a forloop

+* Any subarray whose sum is positive is worth keeping else throw it away from calculation
-* if running sum is less than zero then reset the currentSum = 0
+* if runningSum is less than zero then reset the runningSum = 0
-* update the maxSum if currentSum > maxSum
+* update the maxSum if runningSum > maxSum

 #### Kadane's Approach / a simple math trick :
 ```